santanuroul123/argocd-in-one-shot/README.md

 - What is Argo Rollouts?
 - Canary & Blue/Green deployments with ArgoCD
-- Demo: Rolling update → Canary → Rollback
+- Demo: Canary → Rollback

 ---